paarijaat/k3s-setup/README.md

 cd k3s
 ```

-## 2. Create a local docker registry with TLS and password protection
+## 2. Create a local docker registry with TLS and password protection (OPTIONAL)

 ### Creating SSL certificate for docker registry